 ||24 X .67

-B. Must have a n OCC overall GPA of at least 2.00 after 12 or more attempted credits
+B. Must have an OCC overall GPA of at least 2.00 after 12 or more attempted credits of

-C. Student must be working toward a degree/certificated at OCC in order to receive financial
+C. Student must be working toward a degree/certificate at OCC in order to receive financial

 aid.
 A financial aid academic plan may be required and must be followed by the student.